jaz303/terrier/README.md

 Supported `options`:

+  * `attribute`: name of attribute used to denote elements to be plucked into the returned structure.
+Defaults to `data-pluck`.
   * `mapNode`: a callback that may be used to map each plucked element.
 Defaults to the identity.

 ## Copyright &amp; License